Table of Contents

 - The price.
 The Femmy Cycle is certainly not cheap.

-- It’s seems really large and intimidating, and some women have a difficult time inserting it, despite trying all the recommended folding techniques.
+- It’s seems really large and intimidating, and some people have a difficult time inserting it, despite trying all the recommended folding techniques.
 It’s perhaps not a cup for the first time user.

 - It suctions too well and too close to the cervix, making it painful for some people.
 This is what prevents leaking, but some people may find it too intense for them.